munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Function declaration

-When a function declares a rest parameter, the implementation takes any arguments it is bound to and bundles them into a *rest object*.
+When a function with a rest parameter is called, the implementation takes the rest arguments and bundles them into a *rest object* which is the actual object the rest parameter is bound to.
 The competing goals for this object are to make it useful for users in the body of the function, while restricting it so that implementations have room to optimize its representation (possibly to the point of not materializing it at all).

 To that end, the rest object:

-*   Implements `List<T>`.
-If the static type of the rest parameter is `List<T>` for some `T`, then the rest parameter object's type has that same type parameter.
-Otherwise, it's `List<Object>`.
+*   Implements `List<T>` where `T` is the rest parameter's element type.

-*   *May* throw a runtime exception on any attempts to modify the object.
-This lets implementations more efficient representations that don't support modification.
+*   May throw a runtime exception on any attempts to modify the object.
+This lets implementations use optimized representations that don't support modification.

 *   Makes no guarantees about its identity.
 You may get a rest object that is